clarinep/sumi/README.md

 > make sure you install the c/c++ build tools (tick the visual studio build tools checkbox) when setting up rust, as sumi requires a C compiler to build.

 > [!NOTE]
-> if you are contributing to sumi, you need the nightly-x86_64-pc-windows-msvc v1.96.0-nightly for cargo +nightly fmt, just is also recommended <kbd>cargo install just</kbd>
+> if you are contributing to sumi, make sure your code passes [clippy and fmt checks](https://github.com/clarinep/sumi/blob/main/.github/workflows/clippy.yml), just is also recommended <kbd>cargo install just</kbd>

 ## Build sumi